-Oricom products come with guarantees that cannot be excluded under the Australian Consumer Law.
+The benefits of this Express Warranty are in addition to other rights and remedies you may have under the Australian Consumer Law.
+Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.
-Oricom warrants that the product is free from defects in materials or workmanship during the Express Warranty Period.
-This Express Warranty does not extend to any product from which the serial number has been removed or was purchased outside of Australia.
+In the event of a minor failure, Oricom reserves the right to choose to repair or replace the product.